bayusantiko/calculatedistance/README.md

 ## Pre requisites
-Make sure you already have node js installed in your environment.
+* Make sure you have already install node js in your environment.
 You can check it using
 >  node -v

-Install Postman as API Testing Tool
+* Install Postman as API Testing Tool

 ## Installation
-Create node js project and install express module within project folder.
+Create node js project and install express module within the project.
-Clone the codebase from our github repository
+Clone the codebase from my github repository
 >  $ git clone https://github.com/bayusantiko/calculatedistance.git

 ## How to Use